rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCloudAccount.md

 ### cloudaccount
 - There is a single argument of type System.String.
 - Returns CloudAccount.
+### cloudaccounts
+List all cloud accounts.

+- There are 4 arguments.
+    - sortBy - CloudAccountSortByFieldEnum: Specification on how to sort a list of cloud accounts.
+    - sortOrder - SortOrder: Sorting order for the results.
+    - filter - list of CloudAccountFilterInputs: Specification on how to filter a list of cloud accounts.
+    - features - list of CloudAccountFeatures: Filters and shows cloud accounts for a specific use-cases or features.
+Default value: [ARCHIVAL].
+- Returns list of CloudAccounts.
 ### currentfeaturepermissions
 Current permissions are the set of permissions the client has given to Rubrik.
 This will retrieve permissions for all the features currently active in the account.
 If these permissions are older than the latest set of permissions we require, the account will go in Update Permissions state